-The second reader is brought onto the committee after the proposal is complete.
+The second reader is brought onto the committee at the proposal phase.
 A qualified second reader holds an earned doctorate in their field of expertise.
 Often this person has expertise in the problem of practice area or specific methodology.
 The second reader is selected by the student and may be internal or external to JWU, but must be approved by the major advisor and program director.